spotify/scio/README.md

 <sup>*</sup> provided by Google Cloud Dataflow

 # Quick Start
+You don't need to clone `scio` git repository.
 Use our [giter8 template](https://github.com/spotify/scio.g8) to quickly setup a project:

 `sbt new spotify/scio.g8`

+You will be asked a project name (default: `scio job`).
+Switch to this new project directory.

+`cd $yourNewProjectName`

 Compile it:

 `sbt pack`